Skip to Content

 Terrier and poinsettia plant with words is poinsettia poisonous?

-Poinsettia plants are one of the most popular potted plants but can be finicky to grow.
-Head to The Gardening Cook to get some care tips and find out about the plants toxicity and how to propagate it. #poinsettia #holidayplants Share on X
+Poinsettia plants are one of the most popular potted plants, but can be finicky to grow.
+Head to The Gardening Cook to get some care tips and find out about the plant's toxicity and how to propagate it. #poinsettia #holidayplants Share on X

 Pin this post for poinsettia plant care

-Would you like a reminder of this post for how to grow poinsettia plants?
+Would you like a reminder of this post on how to grow poinsettia plants?
 Just pin this image to one of your gardening boards on Pinterest so that you can easily find it later.

 You can also watch our video for poinsettia plant care on YouTube.